koupleless/docs/content/en/docs/tutorials/module-development/module-slimming.md

 </build>
 ```

+#### Step 3: Configure Module Dependency Whitelist

+For some dependencies, even if the module and pedestal use the same version of the dependency, the dependency needs to be retained when the module is packaged.
+This requires configuring a module slimming dependency whitelist.
+This feature will be launched by the end of July.

-#### Step 3
+#### Step 4: Package Building

-Simply build the module ark-biz jar package, and you will see a significant difference in the size of the slimmed ark-biz jar package.

 ### Scenario 2: The pedestal and the module have loose cooperation, such as resource saving in multi-application merge deployment